suanno/annotazioni/measure/decoherence theory.md

 - Then, in a classical system (still think it as a _macroscopic object_), if you find the system in a state, and then you look at the state of the system immediately after, you'll find the system in the same state, so you'll get the same measurement result (think to the position of a grain of sand).
 Appreciate that, in order to explain this second property of quantum measurement, you tipically postulate a _wave function collapse_ following a measurement, but here **you never account this postulate!**

-With the above two considerations, _all_ the properties of the results of quantum experiments have been explained, without recurring.
+With the above two considerations, _all_ the properties of the results of quantum experiments have been explained, without recurring to the wavefunction collapse postulate.
 But this is just an **Operative description** of quantum measurement, because we did not say anything about "what happens to the universe wave function **when you realize** the system+apparatus **in one pointer state**?".
 We simply managed to describe the properties of results of quantum measurements **without the need** of thinking to the universe state (we talked of density matricesm, but the density matrix contains less information than the state!).
 For this reason, you can read in the articles that "decoherence theory gives only a **partial solution** to the measure problem".

 #### Determination of the pointer basis (even called _Stability criterion_)